SidShenoy/SidShenoy.github.io/about.md

 permalink: /about/
 ---

 I am an undergraduate student pursuing B.E.(Hons) Computer Science from BITS Pilani - Hyderabad Campus.
 I am a tech enthusiast interested in learning about new technologies adopted by the industry.
 I believe that I am a law-abiding citizen and a nationalist.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me